The Best Cape Cod Wineries & Vineyards (From a Local)

 Truro Vineyards

-Founded in 1992, Dave Roberts and the Roberts Family took over this North Truro vineyard in 2007.
-Dave had retired as CEO of United Liquors and decided to pursue his dream of winemaking.
+Founded in 1992, Dave Roberts and his family took over this North Truro vineyard in 2007.
+Dave had retired and decided to pursue his dream of winemaking.

-The vineyard land, once used to grow cantaloupes, has well-drained sandy soils that are perfect for cool-climate grape growing.
+The vineyard land has well-draining sandy soils that are perfect for cool-climate grape growing.
 And the warm ocean breezes that come off the bay help ensure the grapes fully ripen before harvest.

-Dave brought on Milan Vujnic as head winemaker.
-After growing up on his family’s vineyard in Croatia, Milan studied enology and viticulture.
-Before landing at Truro, he worked in several top wine regions throughout the world, including Marlborough, New Zealand and Napa Valley in Northern California.
+Milan Vujnic, the head winemaker, grew up on his family’s vineyard in Croatia.
+Before landing at Truro, he worked in wine regions throughout the world, including Marlborough, New Zealand and Napa Valley in Northern California.

-The premium wines from their limited-release series also include other gems like a reserve Cabernet Sauvignon, a Sparkling Brut Rosé, and an Estate Merlot.
+Their limited-release series also includes other gems like a reserve Cabernet Sauvignon, a Sparkling Brut Rosé, and an Estate Merlot.

-The Lighthouse Series includes off-dry wines that come in a fun lighthouse-shaped bottle.
-If you’re not a fan of wines with some sweetness but want the bottle, you might be able to snag an empty one in the gift shop.
+If you prefer a sweeter style, the Lighthouse Series includes off-dry wines that come in a fun lighthouse-shaped bottle.
 It makes a fun wine décor piece.

 Tastings take place under Truro’s outdoor pavilion and include a rotating flight of 5 different wines.
 You can also join a tour of the beautiful vineyard and learn about maritime wine grape growing.

 Want the royal treatment?
-Truro also offers private tastings by reservation (book at least 7 days in advance).
-This includes a cheese plate and a glass of your favorite wine from the tasting.
-Plus, you can take the wine glass home as a souvenir.
+Truro also offers private tastings by reservation.
+This includes a cheese plate, a glass of your favorite wine from the tasting, and a wine glass to take home.

 After your tasting, enjoy your glass of wine by the fire pit on the front lawn and take in the beautiful scenery.
 You can grab some gourmet cheeses in the gift shop or munch on some food from local food trucks.